mathertel/OneButton/README.md

 - sync up with original library release v1.5 by adding new function `attachPressStart()`
 - extensed `SimpleOneButton` example that includes new function now and allows to test almost all library functions

+**If you like new functions and use the modified library, please, consider making a small donation using [PayPal](https://paypal.me/shaggyDog18/3USD)**

 ## Getting Started

 Clone this repository into `Arduino/Libraries` or use the built-in Arduino IDE Library manager to install